Nitin-Singh-2002/JavaScript_Parctice/README.md

   Scenario: You have a string variable sentence and a substring variable word.
 If the sentence contains the substring, print "Substring found".
 Otherwise, print "Substring not found".

-**Note: You have to create a JS file and code the answers of the questions mentioned above.**
+**Note: You have to create and add a JS file and code the answers of the questions mentioned above in it.**